-We place a strong focus on attracting the best of Australia’s GP Registrars to the Northern Territory; as well as encouraging undergraduate Medical Students to consider General Practice as their preferred career pathway.
+We place a strong focus on attracting the best of Australia’s GP registrars to the NT; as well as encouraging undergraduate medical students to consider general practice as their preferred career pathway.

-NTGPE work to ensure professional development is readily available to General Practitioners across the Northern Territory to ensure that high quality primary care is accessible to all Territorians.
+NTGPE works to ensure professional development is readily available to general practitioners across the NT to ensure that high quality primary care is accessible to all Territorians.

 Snapshot of GP Training in the Northern Territory

 - GP training is in good shape, there is a defensible selection process, strong demand for programs and Government targets have been met within budget.

-- Nationally there are approximately 3,200 GP Registrars providing frontline services that are increasing access to cost-effective primary care, including rural and Aboriginal and Torres Strait Islander communities.
-The NT has in excess of 120 active GP Registrars in training.
+- Nationally there are approximately 3,200 GP registrars providing frontline services that are increasing access to cost-effective primary care, including rural and Aboriginal and Torres Strait Islander communities.
+The NT has in excess of 180 active GP registrars in training.

 - Selection policy and geographical allocation are good and assist with workforce mal-distribution but will not succeed alone.